tranducthai/mcp_protocol_for_llm/README.md

-# 🧪 Testing Claude for Desktop with MCP Server
+# 🧪 MCP Server for Claude Desktop

-This guide shows you how to test your Model Context Protocol (MCP) server using Claude for Desktop.
+This guide shows you how to use your Model Context Protocol (MCP) server using Claude for Desktop.

 ## 1. Requirements